I had a discussion with a singer recently, regarding some issues they struggle with in their voice, and what they were looking to achieve.

 How this works in sessions

-The exercises we pick and prescribe for singers are based on what the singer’s own technical function can/cannot handle.
-As we progress through a session, about half way/two thirds of the way through the session, their voice should be sufficiently dialled in that it is at the best it can be.
-If the singer cannot deliver something accurately and well in this highly favourable and controlled environment, then they are not ready to deliver that in a performance context.
+The exercises prescribed are based on what the singer’s own technical function can/cannot handle.
+About half way/two thirds of the way through the session, their voice should be sufficiently dialled in such that it’s at its best for that day.

-Learning to sing well is nuanced, complex, and takes time.
+Learning to sing well is nuanced, complex, and takes time

+Building a voice is a long-term endeavour.
 It isn’t achieved through force, adrenalin, pure self-belief or a series of quick fixes

-Building a voice is a long-term endeavour.
-The greatest singers are vocal athletes, but not in the sense that most think.
 Great singers are not trying to leverage explosive power and the vigour of youth to lift an extraordinarily heavy weight at the expense of their body.
 They are not hoping to peak in their career by 25, knowing that their body will be on the downward decline as they approach 30.

-Great singers are far closer to endurance athletes, who train at the edge of comfort (but avoiding damage) for decades, to build their engine so it lasts a lifetime.
+Great singers are far closer to endurance athletes, who train at the edge of comfort (but avoiding damage) for decades, to build their “vocal engine” so it lasts a lifetime.
 They are closer to sleight of hand magicians who spend decades refining fine motor control to make impossible things happen, and make it look effortless and invisible.

 Conclusion: It takes time, and quality is deeper than just number of notes